Lunar Dust: Formation, Microphysics, and Transport: Mobilization and transport

 \subsection{Near-surface dust (0--3 m above the surface)}

-We quantify trajectories of \emph{pre-liberated} grains in the first meters above the surface, where $E(z)$ varies on decimeter scales and the adhesion-aware lift threshold (Fig.~\ref{fig:E_vs_a_required}) governs injection into the sheath [cf.~Eq.~(\ref{eq:E-adh})].
-We model the vertical field by its integral
+We quantify trajectories of \emph{pre-liberated} grains in the first meters above the surface, where $E(z)$ varies on decimeter scales and the adhesion threshold (Fig.~\ref{fig:E_vs_a_required}) can prevent injection into the sheath [cf.~Eq.~(\ref{eq:E-adh})].
+We parametrize the near-surface sheath by its potential drop